collocations.org

 4. careful thought about sth

-VERB + REFLECTION
+VERB + reflection

-Counselling should encourage reflection on the past.
+Teachers should encourage reflection on the part of their students.

-REFLECTION + VERB
+reflection + VERB

 show sb/sth

-A moment''s reflection will show you that that can''t be true.
+A moment's reflection will show you that that can't be true.

-On further reflection, I''m not so sure it''s a good idea.
+On further reflection, I'm not so sure it's a good idea.

 The party needs a period of sober reflection about what went wrong.